51Degrees/specifications/pipeline-specification/features/evidence.md

 `header.user-agent` and `query.user-agent`), then the entry whose prefix is earlier in the list above should be used.

-<span style="color:yellow">Another interesting and seemingly conflicting case is `header.cookies` and `cookie.name1`,
-`cookie.name2` - individual cookies listed as individual keys in the evidence vs. raw HTTP Cookies header.
-Should individual cookies from the `header.cookies` override those with a prefix `cookie`?
-Should we just ignore all the items prefixed with `cookie` and use the `header.cookies` if it is present? </span>

 # Adding evidence values

 Evidence is immutable.
 However, it may be desireable for some **Flow Elements**